baby talk

 • Bring objects to their mouth

-How to Encourage Them at 4 Months:
+How to Encourage Babies at 4 Months:

 • Provide a variety of colorful, textured objects for your baby to touch and grasp.